 Topics vary according to current interests of the department and/or students.
 May be repeated once for credit when the topic varies.
-This is a writing intensive course.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. This is a writing intensive course.

-Prerequisites: ENGL 1301 and Offered: Spring/Every Year
+Prerequisites: ENGL 1301 and Offered: As Needed